c10l/vagrant-butcher/README.md

 ### If you're using Bundler

-Add this line to your application's Gemfile:
+Add this line to your cookbook's Gemfile:

     gem 'vagrant-butcher'